Notproffesionalcoder/MultiDiscordBot/README.md

 # MultiDiscordBot
-Amazing discord bot almost all features
+A discord bot which uses many commands from other bots credit file will be added